d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 :label:`sec_linear_gluon`

-Broad and intense interest in deep learning for the past several years has inspired both companies, academics, and hobbyists to develop a variety of mature open source frameworks for automating the repetitive work of implementing gradient-based learning algorithms.
+Broad and intense interest in deep learning for the past several years has inspired companies, academics, and hobbyists to develop a variety of mature open source frameworks for automating the repetitive work of implementing gradient-based learning algorithms.
-In the previous section, we relied only on
+In :numref:`sec_linear_scratch`, we relied only on
 (i) tensors for data storage and linear algebra;
-and (ii) auto differentiation for calculating derivatives.
+and (ii) auto differentiation for calculating gradients.
-In practice, because data iterators, loss functions, optimizers, and neural network layers (and some whole architectures) are so common, modern libraries implement these components for us as well.
+In practice, because data iterators, loss functions, optimizers, and neural network layers are so common, modern libraries implement these components for us as well.

-In this section, we will show you how to implement the linear regression model from :numref:`sec_linear_scratch` concisely by using framework's high-level APIs.
+In this section, we will show you how to implement the linear regression model from :numref:`sec_linear_scratch` concisely by using high-level APIs of a deep learning framework.

 ## Generating the Dataset

-To start, we will generate the same dataset as in the previous section.
+To start, we will generate the same dataset as in :numref:`sec_linear_scratch`.

 ```{.python .input}
 from d2l import mxnet as d2l